MarceloFreitasx/diletta_challenge/README.md

 - **Data Persistence**
 - **API Communication**

+> _To ensure smooth performance, especially with large wishlists, I used isolates to offload computationally intensive wishlist search operations to a separate thread, preventing UI freezes._

 ## Architecture Overview (Clean Architecture)

 The project follows the Clean Architecture principles, with the following directory structure: